jarrodcoulter/AI_Testing/BlogSummarizer/README.md

 ### TODO
 1. Add Logger function
 2. Create vectorize class to add to vector database with the PDF_RAG project
+3. Actually Test this
-3. Learn how to code
+4. Learn how to code